What does a Creative Producer do?

 How to become a Creative Producer?

-- Build a Strong Portfolio: Create a portfolio that showcases your best work.
-Include projects that demonstrate your ability to manage a project from concept to completion.
-Highlight your creative and organizational skills.
+- Build a Portfolio: Create a portfolio showcasing your best work.
+Include projects that demonstrate your skills and creativity.
+Tailor your portfolio to the type of production you aim to work in.

 How long does it take to become a Creative Producer?